scylladb/scylladb/docs/kb/scylla-and-spark-integration.rst

 spark-tests use Spark Cassandra Connector in version 1.1.0 which is too old for our purposes.
-Before 1.3.0 the connector used to use Thrift as well CQL and that won't work with Scylla.
+Before 1.3.0 the connector used to use Thrift as well CQL and that won't work with ScyllaDB.
 Updating the example isn't very complicated and can be accomplished by applying the following
 patch: